ilcato/homebridge-fibaro-home-center/README.md

 + `adminUsername` (string) : Admin username of your home center, needed only to set global variables.
 + `adminPassword` (string) : Admin password of your home center, needed only to set global variables.
 + `securitysystem` (string) : Set 'enabled' or 'disabled' in order to manage the availability of the security system.
 + `addRoomNameToDeviceName` (string) : Set 'enabled', 'enabledBefore' or 'disabled'.
 If enabled, to each device name will be added the name of the room in which it is located.
+Warning: changing this may cause that some of your devices will be removed and add as new.
 + `doorbellDeviceId` (integer) : Home Center binary sensor device id acting as a doorbell.
 + `logsLevel` (integer) : Desired log level: 0 disabled, 1 only changes, 2 all.